dprg/2016-Club-Robot-Code/club_robot_nav1/README.md

 ----------
 **Navigation**
 The example code uses differential drive kinematics and the quadrature outputs from the club robot's motor encoders to provide position and heading information.
-A desired robot path is defined in an two array set of way points; one for x and one for y coordinates.
+A desired robot path is defined in a two array set of way points; one for x and one for y coordinates.
 The arrays allow up to 15 way points.

 **Motor Control**
 Motor control is achieved by driving the robot's H-bridge board with a PI controller routine for each motor.
 The PI controller uses a setpoint signal that combines a desired count of ticks per period and a value derived from heading error (a P controller).
 The input signal is the actual count of encoder ticks per period.